le-van-tuan/automation-testing/README.md

 selenium-cucumber-java
 =================

-Automation Testing Using Java, Selenium, Cucumber
+Automation Testing Using Java, Selenium and Cucumber

 selenium-cucumber is a behavior driven development (BDD) approach to write automation test script to test Web.
 It enables you to write and execute automated acceptance/unit tests.